abelgacem/topix-jk-site-it/docs/categories/_security/list/security/whatis/cve.md

 ---

 # Definition
-- is one acronym (Common Vulnerabilities and Exposures)
+- Acronym for Common Vulnerabilities and Exposures.
-- identifies a publicly known cybersecurity vulnerabilities
+- identifies a publicly known cybersecurity vulnerabilities.

 # Member
 - id